 How to Connect

-- On the new pop-up screen, you’ll need to enter you Email and API Key
+- On the pop-up window, you’ll need to enter your email address used in Copper and an API Key

 - To get your API key, login to Copper and select “Settings”